mholmjensen/locks-and-keys-public/README.md

 npm i
 npm run build
 ```
-Boot up særbestilling/el stack and update references to the IP this stack receives.
-Once running, start up a local webpack dev server
+Boot up særbestilling/el stack and update reference in `build/env.js` to the IP this stack receives.
+Then, start up a local webpack dev server
 ```
 npm run dev
 ```
-and enter `http://localhost:8082`.
+and visit `http://localhost:8082`.
 Changes made to files inside src/ will be propagated to your browser (tested in Chrome).

 ### Linting
 Please lint before any pull request